VirtusLab/git-machete-intellij-plugin/README.md

 even when multiple branches are present in the repository (master/develop, your topic branches, teammate's branches checked out for review, etc.).
-A look at a Git Machete tab gives an instant answer to the question "what are the branches in this repository, what is going to be merged (rebased/pushed/pulled) and to what?".
+A look at a Git Machete tab gives an instant answer to the question "what branches are in this repository, what is going to be merged (rebased/pushed/pulled) and to what?".

 With this plugin, you can simply maintain small, focused pull requests that are easy to review.